repairtech/privacy-policy/README.md

 We don’t store your billing information on our servers.
 We use Stripe, which is a PCI Compliant Payment Processor, in order to keep your billing information secure.

-As far as sharing your personal information with 3rd party companies, we don’t do that.
+We do not share your personal information with 3rd party companies.
 Period.
-We will never distribute your email address or any of your other personal information.
+We will never distribute your email address or any of your other personal information, unless you explicitly request us to do so.

 How do we collect and use information?

-We collect this information through registration and login forms on our website, and through the uploaded log files from TechUSB and D7.
+We collect this information through registration and login forms on our website, and through the uploaded data from TechUSB and TechWARU.
 We use metrics and data gathered from web interactions to understand where our users are coming from, how they arrive at our site, and what features they use most.

-We use log information from TechUSB and D7 to measure the efficiency and effectiveness of our products.
-Eventually, we intend to parse and analyze data from uploaded logs and our website in order to create reports and data packages regarding the state of the computer repair industry.
+We use log information from TechUSB and TechWARU to measure the efficiency and effectiveness of our products.
+Eventually, we intend to parse and analyze uploaded data to our website in order to create reports and data packages regarding the state of the computer repair industry.
 These reports may include trends, failure rates, brand related data or other information that may help educate and strengthen the computer repair industry.